XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 6. Use the [Peer Crawler](peer-crawler.html) endpoint on one of your stock `rippled` servers.
 The response should not include your validator.
 This verifies that your validator's `[peer_private]` configuration is working.
 One of the effects of enabling `[peer_private]` on your validator is that your validator's peers do not include it in their Peer Crawler results.

+        $ curl --insecure https://STOCK_SERVER_IP_ADDRESS_HERE:51235/crawl | python3 -m json.tool

 <!-- { TODO: Future: add a recommended network architecture diagram to represent the proxy, clustering, and firewall setup: https://ripplelabs.atlassian.net/browse/DOC-2046 }-->

 ### Connect using public hubs

-This configuration connects your validator to the network using two public hubs.
+This configuration connects your validator to the network using two [public hubs](rippled-server-modes.html#public-hubs).
 This configuration is similar to [connecting using proxies you run yourself](#connect-using-proxies), but instead you connect through public hubs.
-Successful public hubs embody the following traits:

-- Good bandwidth.

-- Connections with a lot of reliable peers.

-- Ability to relay messages reliably.

 **Pros:**